HEPTACOM/heptaconnect-docs/docs/portal-development/016-default-utilities.md

 A service to store data in a key-value manner.
 Supports time-to-live attributes on entries to allow caching functionality.

-### PublisherInterface

-> Heptacom\HeptaConnect\Portal\Base\Publication\Contract\PublisherInterface

-A service to inform HEPTAconnect about the existence of entities.
-A publication will trigger an emission of an entity via an event driven flow.

-### DirectEmissionFlowContract

-> Heptacom\HeptaConnect\Portal\Base\Flow\DirectEmission\DirectEmissionFlowContract

-A service to directly emit entities.
-This will skip the source emitter in a regular emission stack while the decorators will still be executed.

 ### ResourceLockFacade